 Wait List Procedure

-- Pre-reg wait lists on BikeReg will remain closed for each category until that actual category has filled to its field limit.
+- Pre-reg wait lists on BikeReg will remain closed for each category until that actual category or its combined category has filled to its field/combined limit.

 - Once a category is filled the wait list will open.
 When signing up for a wait list you will not be charged unless you are transferred into a race if a spot opens up before pre-reg closes.

 - 30 minutes prior to the scheduled start of each race category, sign-in for pre-registered riders will close.
-At that point, any unclaimed start spots will be given away in order of wait list registration date/time.
+At that point, any unclaimed start spots will be reassigned in order of wait list registration date/time.

 - Racers must be present at registration in order to be given a number.